National Archives of Norway in Oslo

-The Regional State Archives in Oslo (Statsarkivet i Oslo) is a regional state archives situated at Sognsvann in Oslo, Norway.
-Part of the National Archival Services of Norway, it is responsible for archiving documents from state institutions in the counties of Akershus, Oslo and Østfold.
-The facility is jointly located with the National Archives of Norway.
+The National Archives of Norway in Oslo (Nasjonalarkivet i Oslo), before January 1 2026 the National Archives of Norway and the Regional State Archives in Oslo, is a state archive situated at Sognsvann in Oslo, Norway.
+Part of the National Archives of Norway, it is responsible for archiving documents from state institutions in the counties of Akershus, Oslo and Østfold.
 The collection includes 19.2 shelf-kilometers of material.